 Tenants in common – An arrangement made by two or more people who own a property.
 If one of them dies, their share of the property is passed on according to what their will says.
 If they haven’t made a will, the normal laws of intestacy apply.

-Term – any specified period of time, such as the length of time a mortgage is held for, or the length of the lease.
+Term – any specified period of time, such as the period of time agreed for repayment of a mortgage, or the length of the lease.

 Title – the ownership of a property.